byt-dev/runtime/Readme.md

 ### Build the AWS Lambda Runtime artifact

 The AWS Lambda adapter can be found here [./cloud/constructs/rust-runtime/](./cloud/constructs/rust-runtime) and needs a special build step.
-It needs to be built with a `x86_64-unknown-linux-musl` target, which caused lots of problems when trying to cross-compile this from macOS aroudn the [rusty-v8](https://github.com/denoland/rusty_v8) crate.
+It needs to be built with a `x86_64-unknown-linux-musl` target, which caused lots of problems when trying to cross-compile this from macOS around the [rusty-v8](https://github.com/denoland/rusty_v8) crate.
 So, the build needs to be done via [Docker](https://github.com/awslabs/aws-lambda-rust-runtime/#25-docker) to work reliably across platforms.
 This build might take a couple of minutes depending on your hardware.

 The following command needs to be run from the root directory of the project: